Rev4nchist/next.js-tailwind-typescript/README.md

 A modern web application starter template built with Next.js 14 (App Router), featuring authentication via [Clerk](https://clerk.com/) and a real-time backend/database powered by [SpacetimeDB](https://spacetimedb.com/).

-This template provides a solid foundation with a pre-configured SpacetimeDB Rust module, automatic client-side bindings generation, and a basic UI example demonstrating interaction.
+This template provides a solid foundation with a pre-configured SpacetimeDB Rust module, automatic client-side bindings generation, and a basic UI example demonstrating interaction. **It has been enhanced with testing, improved structure, type safety, and automated code quality tooling.**

 ## Tech Stack